Gumichocopengin8/xsum.swift/README.md

 assert(xsmall.sum() == 6.0)
 ```

-Calculates the sum of a large-sized vector or array (more than 1,000 elements).
+Calculates the sum of a large-sized array (more than 1,000 elements).

 ```swift
 import Xsum